postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_mysql/api_builder_node_and_mysql.md

 Let's create the database for the ToDo items.
 This section assumes you've installed XAMPP or know how to administer a MySQL database using your preferred toolchain.

-1. Open XAMPP's Control Panel app.
+1. Open XAMPP's Control Panel app (it is called `osx-manager.app` on Mac and `XAMPP Control Panel` on Windows).
 2. Select the **Manage Servers** tab.
 3. Select the **MySQL Database**, then the **Start** button.
 4. Select the **Apache Web Server**, then the **Start** button.

-You started the web server to access `phpMyAdmin` which is a browser-based GUI tool for managing your MySQL server.
-Assuming your database and web server started successfully, access it at: [localhost/phpmyadmin](http://localhost/phpmyadmin).
+You started the web server to access `phpMyAdmin`, which is a browser-based GUI tool for managing your MySQL server.
+Once both Apache and MySQL have started, access it at: [localhost/phpmyadmin](http://localhost/phpmyadmin).

 ![phpMyAdmin main screen](./assets/mysqladmin.png)